Jean1000levrai/choixpeau/README.md

 ## 📄 License

-This project is licensed under the
+This project is licensed under the MIT license

----

-## 🖼️ Screenshots